Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

-Queries can take parameters.
-You saw this in SWAPI.
-You can add arguments to your queries.
+Queries can take parameters — you saw this in Lesson 1 with `character(id: 1)`.
+You can add arguments to your own queries too.

 <!-- > -->